Sanderson, Texas: History

 Sanderson was founded in 1882.
 It was a division point for the Southern Pacific Railroad, where refueling and crew changes on its main transcontinental route took place.
 Mohair and wool production on surrounding ranches formed a significant part of the economy.
 The community entered in an economic decline when the operations involving sheep and goats decreased.

-A devastating flood in June, 1965 killed 26 people and washed away homes and businesses near the usually dry Sanderson Creek.
+A devastating flood in June 1965 killed 26 people and washed away homes and businesses near the usually dry Sanderson Creek.
 Since then, many flood-control dams have been erected across the arroyos upstream from the town.

 An illustrated tour brochure guides visitors past 50 historic sites, including several notable buildings remaining from the town's more prosperous era.
 The 1906 Courthouse was built to designs by Henry Phelps, but the still-graceful building was much modified in 1932, in 1950, and again in 1983.
 Facing the courthouse square is the little-changed 1931 Art Deco-style Sanderson High School, designed by Ralph W. Cameron, one of San Antonio's leading architects of the period.
 A handsome Deco frieze above the entranceway illustrates TRUTH CULTURE PROGRESS SUCCESS.
 Nearby is a Classical Revival structure built as a Masonic Lodge, but used for many years now as a private residence.
-Kerrs Mercantile on U.S. Route 90 was the leading retailer in these parts for decades; now under new ownership, the establishment is called the Z bar trading company known for hardware, household goods and gift items.

 After regulations changed in 1995, the Southern Pacific ended the practice of changing train crews (and overnighting them) in Sanderson.
-By 2013, the community had lost most of the businesses it had during its peak, and the population was half of what it was at its peak.
+By 2013, the community had lost most of the businesses it had during its peak, and the population was half of what it had been at its peak.

+Two tornadoes struck Sanderson on June 2, 2024, significantly damaging or destroying several homes and injuring 12 people.
+These tornadoes were rated EF1 and EF3 on the Enhanced Fujita scale.